 If conservative treatments such as soaking, proper nail trimming, and wearing comfortable shoes fail to provide relief, ingrown toenail surgery may be necessary.

-In more severe or recurrent cases, the entire toenail may be removed.
+Total Nail Avulsion: In more severe or recurrent cases, the entire toenail may be removed.
 This procedure helps to prevent future ingrowth.

 Post-operative pain is usually mild and can be managed with over-the-counter pain relievers.